 Last week we introduced our current series called Next Level Relationships.
 We looked at how we all have a God-shaped hole, and when we don’t fill that hole with God, we suck it in from things and people around us.

 Today we looked at moving deeper in our relationships.
 The answer is to express more vulnerability and authenticity.
 The author Brené Brown defines vulnerability as “uncertainty, risk and emotional exposure.”
-It’s when we show our true selves, reveal the things we would rather hide, and open ourselves up to judgement and shame.
+It’s when we show our true selves, reveal the things we would rather hide, and open ourselves up to judgment and shame.
 So naturally this is something we all avoid.
 But the only onramp to authenticity is vulnerability — the courage to look imperfect (because we ARE).

 This is not good news to most of us!
 What vulnerability looks like to most of us is being called on in class or a meeting and having no idea what they’re talking about.
 It’s having to say we’re sorry for a screw-up of ours.
 It’s when we reveal a secret we’ve been hiding for years, and we feel naked.
 None of us like it.
 So it’s understandable why we hide in our relationships.